no. 822/2022

 The procedure for applications for doctoral studies is as follows:

-a) The prospective doctoral student applies for entry to doctoral studies through an electronic portal and the application must be accompanied with, among other things, a study plan, a research proposal, an accredited copy of examination certificates, and CVs for the applicant and intended main supervisor.
+a) The prospective doctoral student applies for entry to doctoral studies through an electronic portal and the application must be accompanied with, among other things, a study plan, a research proposal [a financial plan and]1 an accredited copy of examination certificates, and CVs for the applicant and intended main supervisor.
 The application shall also have the doctoral student´s plan for a visit, in total one semester, to one or more universities or research institutions outside Iceland.
 If applications to parties who will fund the doctoral studies are available, summaries from them shall also accompany the application.
 A doctoral student consults with the intended main supervisor when preparing both the study plan and research proposal and also when making a detailed time and financial plan for the study programme as a whole.
 A study plan shall contain, for example, the structure of the studies and choice of courses.
 The research proposal shall explain the doctoral students planned research work, for example, the objective of the research and methods to be used in gathering and analysing data.

 b) The Centre for Doctoral Studies assesses the primary documentation according to the regulations in force, confirms their origin, assesses the validity of examination certificates and degrees and confirms that the applicant’s documentation fulfils the formal requirements.
 The Centre for Doctoral Studies then sends the conclusion of the assessment of primary documentation and a copy of the application with accompanying documentation to the Doctoral Council.